wasp-lang/open-saas/blog/src/content/docs/general/admin-dashboard.md

   //...
 ```

-To give yourself administrator priveledges, make sure you add your email adderesses to the `ADMIN_EMAILS` environment variable in `.env.server` file before registering/logging in with that email address.
+To give yourself administrator priveledges, make sure you add your email addresses to the `ADMIN_EMAILS` environment variable in `.env.server` file before registering/logging in with that email address.

 ```sh title=".env.server"
 ADMIN_EMAILS=me@example.com